SofiaValan/youtube-visualizations-forecasting/README.md

 Some of the questions selected are:

-* How do our target audiences behave?
+* How do our target variables behave?
 Is there any correlation between them?
 * Based on our target variables, what are the videos that performed the best?
 What characteristics have those videos had?
 * Which periods bring us more subscribers and visualization hours?
 Yearly, monthly, weekly.
 * What are the countries that are providing more subscribers and visualization hours?